Pensions and employees

-Many employers now have to have an ‘auto-enrolment’ pension scheme.
-This means that they have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
+Under auto-enrolment, employers have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
 Workers not automatically enrolled will also be able to opt in to a pension scheme, if they wish.

-One point to note is that if you are a low-earner, you may wish to check which type of pension scheme your employer uses.
-If they use a ‘relief at source’ arrangement, the pension provider claims 20p tax relief back from HM Revenue and Customs (HMRC) for every 80p of your contribution received – no matter what the level of your earnings.
+One point to note is that if you are a low-earner you may wish to check which type of pension scheme your employer uses.
+If they use a ‘relief at source’ arrangement, the pension provider claims 20p tax relief back from HM Revenue & Customs (HMRC) for every 80p of your contribution received – no matter what the level of your earnings.
 This means that when you contribute 80p, £1 goes into your pension pot.
-Some pension providers do not use this method, and use a different approach to tax relief (called ‘net pay arrangements’), meaning employees do not get any tax relief if their earnings are less than their personal allowance, which is £11,850 in 2018/19.
+Some pension providers do not use this method, and use a different approach to tax relief (called ‘net pay arrangements’), meaning employees do not get any tax relief if their earnings are less than their personal allowance, which is £12,570 in 2023/24.

-Generally, the earliest you can take your personal pension is at age 55, although it is possible this age may increase once state retirement age increases.
+Generally, the earliest you can take your personal pension is at age 55 (increasing to 57 from 6 April 2028), although it is possible this age may increase further once state retirement age increases.

-For occupational pension schemes, your employer’s scheme rules give you details on pension age, but this will probably be around 55.
+For occupational pension schemes, your employer’s scheme rules give you details on pension age.

 More information on the rules for taking your pensions is given in our pensioners section.